Mumbai doctor in the dock as diabetic patient dies following jaggery treatment

-He allegedly ignored the surgeon’s recommendation on shifting the SRPF personnel out, administered blood transfusions twice despite orders against it and introduced jaggery in the diabetic patient’s diet
+Police hospital doctor allegedly ignored surgeon's recommendation, administered blood transfusions twice despite orders against it and introduced jaggery in diabetic patient's diet

 A doctor at the Nagpada Police Hospital, the nodal health centre for the police force in Byculla, has come under the lens of a high-level committee formed last month to probe the death of a State Reserve Police Force (SRPF) cook during treatment at the facility last December.